 Family coverage for a spouse and/or dependants can be purchased within 30 days following the start of an academic term.
 The cost of this coverage is in addition to your own MISHP fee.
 We strongly encourage all family members who are with you to obtain health coverage.
 For further details and to purchase this coverage, visit mishp.ca.

 If you are going on maternity/paternity leave, you can extend your coverage for up to 12 months during your leave from studies.
 For details on maternity/paternity leave coverage, contact the Studentcare coordinator.

-International students who graduate from a degree program will have their coverage extended for four months after their final term.
+International students who graduate from a degree program can have their coverage extended for four months after their final term.
 To apply for this extension, contact Studentcare.

 How does the health plan work?